 There are a few things I (Lauren) cannot help but crave during these hot summer days.
 Right now it’s fresh herbs, watermelon, and ice cold salads, so I thought I’d share a couple of my go-to salad recipes.
 These salads are not only hearty and filling, but they pack a punch of delicious flavors that will keep you coming back for more.
 First up let’s talk about the refreshing, irresistible summer staple; watermelon!
-My stomach is getting close to the size of one (I’m due in September!) and I have no problem scarfing down an entire bowl in one sitting.
+I have no problem scarfing down an entire bowl in one sitting.
 Watermelons are mostly water — about 92 percent — making it an ideal summer snack but this refresher is also nutrient packed.
 Each juicy bite has significant levels of vitamins A, B6, C, lots of lycopene (essential for bone and cardiovascular health), antioxidants, potassium, and amino acids.
 Clearly watermelon is amazing on it’s own, but adding a few other ingredients takes it to a whole new level.

 For this salad, I am pairing the sweetness of watermelon with the aromatic flavors of fresh mint and fennel.
 For some salt we’ll add cucumber and feta cheese.
 For spice, red onion and to finish, a drizzle of honey-lime dressing.
 If you’re unfamiliar with fennel, it has a crunchy texture and mild licorice flavor (if you’re not a huge fan of licorice like me, give it a chance–it’s really such a great flavor profile).
 To use fennel for this recipe, cut the white bulb from the stalk, then cut the bulb in half and cut into vertical strips.